 Suspension means removal of a student from on-going instruction for purposes of adjustment.

-- Suspension- One to five days home.
-Teachers may or may not allow students to make up school work. - In-House Suspension- Held one day a week at school.
-Students are in IHS for the entire day.
-Students are given work by their teachers and given credit for the work they complete. - Teacher Suspension- Removal from the suspending teacher's classroom for the day of the suspension and the following day.
+At Home Suspension- One to five days home suspension, not to exceed 5 consecutive days per incident or 20 cumulative days per school year.
+A student with a disability may not be suspended more than 10 consecutive days. - Teachers may allow students to make up school work.
+Teacher Suspension- Removal from the suspending teacher's classroom for the day of the suspension and possibly the following day.
 Students are given work by the teacher and given credit for completed work.
+Teachers are to make contact with the parent.